BarryBeics/Project-Two/README.md

 ### 1.1.
 Project Goals ###

 Picking a trading strategy can be complex.
 This site will help users gain a better understanding of what impact changing parameters can have on the effectiveness of a given trading strategy.
-Users are also be able to contact the developer using the contact form to make suggestions for improvments to the site.
+Users are also able to contact the developer using the contact form to make suggestions for improvements to the site.

 ### 1.2.
 User Stories ###